-- A. No accessory structure shall be erected, constructed or placed upon a lot without a principal structure.
-Accessory structures less than two hundred (200) square feet require a zoning permit.
-Accessory structures two hundred (200) square feet or greater requires a building permit (no zoning permit is required). - B. Attached Accessory Buildings/Structures.
+A. No accessory structure shall be erected, constructed or placed upon a lot without a principal structure.
+Accessory structures two hundred (200) square feet or less require a zoning permit.
+Accessory structures greater than two hundred (200) square feet require a building permit (no zoning permit is required).

+B. Attached Accessory Buildings/Structures.